khulnasoft/integrations-core/vault/README.md

 ### Installation

-The Vault check is included in the [Datadog Agent][2] package.
+The Vault check is included in the [Khulnasoft Agent][2] package.

 Starting with version 3.4.0, this OpenMetrics-based integration has a *latest* mode (`use_openmetrics`: true) and a *legacy* mode (`use_openmetrics`: false).
-To get all the most up-to-date features, Datadog recommends enabling the *latest* mode.
+To get all the most up-to-date features, Khulnasoft recommends enabling the *latest* mode.
 Note that *latest* mode requires Python 3.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][22].

 1. Ensure you have enabled [Prometheus metrics in the Vault configuration][3].